Heal Your Brain

 - have repeated vomiting (> 2times)

 New research is constantly being done, and it is important for all those affected by concussions to find a health care provider who stays current with the literature to give the best care possible.

-Lisa Pall (Athletic Therapist, CC) and Sue Underhill (Registered Physiotherapist) at Maximum Physiotherapy are running The Maximum Concussion Program.
+All of our Registered Physiotherapists at Maximum Physiotherapy are trained in running The Maximum Concussion Program.
 Call them to schedule a baseline or post-concussion test.
 249-499-4382.